The best Black Friday deals 2018

 £529 £379 at Currys

-If TCL are a bit too much of an unknown entity for you then may we point you towards this Toshiba model? £379 for a 55-inch 4K HDR screen really is excellent value for money.
+If you're in the market for a super cheap screen, £379 for a 55-inch 4K HDR screen really is excellent value for money.
 Naturally, you're getting built-in smart TV apps too, although it looks like there's no Amazon Prime Video included.

 View Deal